 Australian Skills Classification

-Intended to be a 'common language' for skills, the Australian Skills Classification explores the connections between skills and jobs.
-The classification identifies three categories of skills for 1110 occupations:
+Intended to be a 'common language' for skills, the Australian Skills Classification (the Classification) explores the connections between skills and jobs.
+The Classification identifies three categories of skills for Australian occupations:

-- 10 core competencies common to all jobs in varying degrees
+- 10 core competencies common to all jobs to varying degrees of proficiency

 Core competency values

-The classification provides a consistent language and a way to compare the level of competency rather than proxies such as education levels or job titles.
-The classification uses a 10-point scale to describe the complexity of each core competency for each occupation.
-Each value has a corresponding description to explain what it means.
+The 10 core competencies are required in every occupation across the whole labour market, but different occupations require different levels of proficiency in the core competencies.
+The Classification uses a 10-point scale to describe the required proficiency for each core competency for each occupation, and each value has a corresponding description to help explain what this numerical value means in practice.
 These definitions are general and not specific to occupations.

 Specialist tasks describe day-to-day work within an occupation.
 While specialist tasks can be transferable across occupations and sectors, unlike core competencies they are not universal.
 Specialist tasks are useful for differentiating occupations.